No Time for Housekeeping

 But why does this happen?
 Where does such a thing come from?

 Well, it starts with some harmful beliefs society has perpetuated.
-And these beliefs are particularly harmful to women.
+These beliefs are particularly detrimental to women.

 Society has perpetuated three beliefs that are particularly harmful to women:

-- It is a woman’s job to organize the home, her life, and the lives of everyone in the household while even working outside the home.
+- It is a woman’s job to organize the home, her life, and the lives of everyone in the household while even working outside the house.

 - This female job comes from the fact that a woman’s capacity to organize, plan, and manage comes inherently to the female gender.